cern-eos/eos/doc/diopside/manual/using.rst

 ------------------------

 An extended attribute lock is a simple mechanism to block file opens on locked files to foreigners.
 Foreigners are not owners.
 The owner is defined by the username and the application name.
-So if any of these differs a client is considered a foreigner.
+So if any of these differ a client is considered a foreigner.

 We define two types of locks:

 -   exclusive : no foreigner can open a file with an exclusive lock for reading or writing

 -   shared    : foreigner can open a file with an exclusive lock in case they are reading

 Shared attribute locks are currently not exposed in the CLI.

-To create an exclusive extended attribute lock you do:
+To create an exclusive extended attribute lock:

 .. code-block:: bash